-A forthcoming CD of the music of Nan Schwartz, 5-time Grammy nominee and Grammy Award winner, and 7-time Emmy nominated composer Nan Schwartz will be released in March 2018 on the Divine Art Records label.
-He is currently working on a new record showcasing the upcoming generation of ASCAP Broadway songwriters also for release in 2018, as well as a new series of premiere recordings of one-Act television operas commissioned throughout the 1950s and 1960s by the BBC.
+A critically received new record of the music of Nan Schwartz, 5-time Grammy nominee and Grammy Award winner, and 7-time Emmy nominated composer was released in March 2018 on the Divine Art record label.
+Kevin is presently working on a new record showcasing the upcoming generation of ASCAP musical theatre songwriters for worldwide release in early 2019, as well as a new series of premiere recordings of one-Act television operas commissioned throughout the 1950s and 1960s by the BBC.

-He has conducted, in addition to numerous other ensembles, Ensemble Intercontemporain, the Synchron Stage Orchestra (Wien), Bratislava Studio Symphony Orchestra, Hradec Králové Filharmonie, Beethoven Chamber Orchestra, Königsgrätz Philharmonic, West Bohemia Symphony Orchestra, Georgian State Television and Radio Orchestra and Dinu Lipatti Philarmonic and the Silesian State Opera amongst others.
+In Europe, Kevin has conducted Ensemble Intercontemporain at the Paris Conservatory, Hradec Králove Filharmonie, Beethoven Chamber Orchestra, Königsgrätz Philharmonic, West Bohemia Symphony Orchestra, Georgian State Television and Radio Orchestra, Dinu Lipatti Philarmonic and the Silesian State Opera amongst others.

-Drawn to contemporary musical theatre whilst living in London, Kevin’s introduction to West End theatre music direction came courtesy of Cameron Mackintosh and the Really Useful Group, when invited to take over direction of the long-running production of CATS at the New London Theatre in the mid-90s.
-In July 2003, Kevin renewed his association for RUG, as musical director for the South Korean premiere of this show.
-More recently, Kevin has conducted WICKED at London’s Apollo Victoria Theatre and was the originating musical director for the first national UK/Eire tour (2013).
+Drawn to contemporary musical theatre whilst living in London, Kevin’s introduction to West End theatre came courtesy of Cameron Mackintosh and the Really Useful Group when invited to take over musical direction of the long-running production of ‘CATS’ at the New London Theatre in the mid-90s.
+In July 2003 Kevin renewed his association for RUG as musical director for the South Korean premiere of this show.
+More recently Kevin has conducted ‘Wicked’ at London’s Apollo Victoria theatre and was the original musical director for the first national UK/Eire tour in 2013.